Home | Contact Pat | Site Search

 Patrick Ranfranz meeting with Martin B. Unger (Navigators) sister, Cecile, in New York City on 4 April 2005.
 As far as I know this was the first meeting between crew family members since the shoot down and crash over 60 years ago.
 Pat and Cecile enjoyed a wonderful 4 hours sharing information and talking about the families and the crew.

 My thesis research helped me understand the B-24 and the air war in Europe and the Pacific.
 While writing my thesis that year documents regarding my uncle started to arrive from the military archives.
 I received the Missing Air Crew report (MACR #10023) in the winter of 1989.
-For the first time my family had information on the other crew members and a full account of the shoot down.
-After this information was shared with my uncles and aunts they took time to locate the telegram that arrived to my grandparents in July of 1944 telling them of John's loss.
-My mother recalls standing in the doorway listening to the Western Union representative tell my grandparents and other relatives that John was MIA and likely KIA.
-She recalls the odd sight of grownup men and women crying as they tried to understand the loss.
-Although other brothers served during the war my family was fortunate to have escaped the war with the loss of only one son.
-My grandfather never forgave the Japanese for the loss of his son after the war family moved on and returned to Watertown, South Dakota.
-Like many families who had lost loved ones during the war they endured the victory celebrations and the returning service members with the hope that John had somehow survived the war and would also return.
+For the first time my family had information that listed the other crew members as well as a full account of the shoot down.
+I shared this information with my uncles and aunts (John's siblings).
+They in turn helped locate some documents including the original telegram that was sent to my grandparents in July 1944 telling them of John's loss.
+My mother recalls standing in the doorway listening as the Western Union was delivered and my grandparents read the terrible news that they son was missing in action and likely killed in action over Yap Island in the Pacific..
+She remembers their tears as they tried to understand the loss.
+Although other brothers served during the war, my family was fortunate to have escaped the war with the loss of only one son.
+My grandfather never forgave the Japanese for the loss of his son.
+After the war the family returned to their Watertown, South Dakota farm.
+Like many families who had lost loved ones during the war they endured the victory celebrations and the returning service members with the hope that John had somehow survived the war and would also return as a POW.
 Sadly as time passed, the family realized John's MIA/KIA status was not going to change.
-While hundreds of thousands of American WWII causalities were returned to the US for burial from 1948-1952, families of the missing in action could only hope to receive more information about their loved ones.
+While hundreds of thousands of American WWII causalities were located and returned to the US for burial from 1948-1952, families of the missing in action could only hope to receive more information about their loved ones.

 Unrecoverable due to the depth of the water . . .